icing/mod_tls/README.md

 You may suppress any known cipher without any warning or error.
 Either `rustls` does not support it anyway, or `mod_tls` will disable it, the outcome is the same.

 If you suppress all ciphers supported for a TLS protocol version, that version is de-facto disabled.
 The only way this currently *could* make sense is if you wanted a server that *only* speaks TLSv1.2.
 This is not really recommended, but the world is a large place.
 So now, you know what happens if you do it.
-(Btw: if you want a server no longer supporting v1.2, you should configure `TLSProtocols TLSv1.3+` and not mess with 1.2 ciphers at all).
+(Btw: if you want a server no longer supporting v1.2, you should configure `TLSProtocol TLSv1.3+` and not mess with 1.2 ciphers at all).

 ### Variables